 Water entering the building through an opening made to renovate or extend the property

-- Poor housekeeping by your tenants, such as unhygienic or untidy living habits
+Poor housekeeping from tenants’ untidy living habits

-- Rust, wear and tear, mould or mildew
+Rust, wear and tear, mold or mildew

-- The lawful seizure of your property
+The lawful seizure of your property

 If you’re interested in renting to tenants with pets, talk with your insurer to find out more about how you’re covered and what restrictions to consider.